techzealot/spring-web-introspector/README.md

 1. use reflection api
 2. collect data form test(handle map like request or response) by filter or interceptor
 3. annotation is the final tool
+# is it necessary to generate the topology of the whole spring application?